 303.1.1 General Requirements: Installation of spray-applied foam plastic insulation shall not exceed the thickness and density as tested in accordance with Section 302.2, except where stated otherwise in this standard.
 When separated from the interior of the building by a prescriptive thermal barrier, the spray-applied foam plastic insulation when tested under Section 302.2 at 4-inch (102 mm) thickness with flame spread index no greater than 25 and smoke developed index no greater than 450 shall be limited to maximum density tested, but shall have no maximum thickness limitation.

-303.1.2 Thermal Barrier Requirements: Installation of Spray-applied foam plastic insulation in wall and floor applications shall be separated from the interior of the building by a thermal barrier as set forth in Section 2603.4 of the International Building Code, Section R316.4 of the International Residential Code, as applicable, except when qualified in accordance with Section 302.4.1.
+303.1.2 Wall and Floor Installation Thermal Barrier Requirements: Installation of Spray-applied foam plastic insulation in wall and floor applications shall be separated from the interior of the building as set forth in Section 2603.4 of the International Building Code, Section R316.4 of the International Residential Code, as applicable, except when qualified in accordance with Section 302.2.31.

-303.1.2.1 Use in Roofing Thermal Barrier Requirements.
-Installation of spray-applied foam plastic insulation in roofing applications shall be separated from the interior of the building by a thermal barrier as set forth in Section 2603.4 of the International Building Code or Section R316.4 of the International Residential Code, as applicable.
+303.1.2.1 Roofing Application Thermal Barrier Requirements.
+Installation of spray-applied foam plastic insulation in roofing applications shall be separated from the interior of the building as set forth in Section 2603.4 of the International Building Code or Section R316.4 of the International Residential Code, as applicable.
 For application to the exterior of metal roof decks, acceptable separation from the building interior is not prohibited when the roof assembly is tested in accordance with UL 1256 or NFPA 276.

 303.2 Use in Attics.

-303.2.1 Thermal Barrier Exception: Within an attic where entry is made only for service of utilities, spray-applied foam plastics shall be protected by a prescriptive ignition barrier as set forth in Section 2603.4.1.6 of the International Building Code, or Section R316.5.3 of the International Residential Code.
-Alternative (nonprescriptive) thermal barriers, alternative (nonprescriptive) ignition barriers, exposed foam plastic insulation, or foam plastic insulation with a covering for use in attics shall be qualified in accordance with Section 302.3.1.3 or 302.4.1.
+303.2.1 Thermal Barrier Exception: Within an attic where entry is made only for service of utilities, spray-applied foam plastics shall be protected by a prescriptive ignition barrier as set forth in Section 2603.4.1.6 of the International Building Code or Section R316.5.3 of the International Residential Code, as applicable.
+Alternative ignition barrier assemblies shall be qualified in accordance with Section 302.5.1.

 303.2.2 Unvented Attic Requirements under the 2015 International Building Code and 2015, 2009, and 2006 International Residential Code: Installation of spray-applied foam plastic insulation in unvented attics shall be qualified in accordance with the conditions prescribed in Section 1203.3 of the International Building Code or Section R806.5 of the 2015 International Residential Code [2009 IRC Section R806.4], and where tested in accordance with Section 301.3.